jacksonfcs7400/Robotics-HKUST-2020-Tutorial/Tutorial 2 - Additional Programming Technique/HW/Homework.md

 # FSM & Libraries Homework

 ### Note
-* Finish your homework and demonstrate the program to any of the software seniors before your next tutorial session.
+* Finish your homework and submit your homework before next Wednesday (28/10/2020) at 12n.n.
 * There will be no skeleton code provided so you have to code your own code from the beginning

 **Libaries**